max5961/common/scripts/setup/setup-express/README.md

 npm run start:dev
 ```

-If you are working on the frontend at all...however, you will still be required
+To work on the frontend files located in ./src/public, you can run 'npx webpack
+--watch' alongside 'npm run start:dev'.
+You will still need to to manually
-to manually refresh the page because nodemon only refreshes the server, it
+refresh the apge becuase nodemon only refreshes the server.
+It doesn't
-doesn't automatically send get requests on the client
+automatically send get requests on the client.
 ```sh
 npx webpack --watch
 ```
 #### note
 For any ./src/public changes to take effect, you will need to compile with
-webpack
+webpack.

 ## Directories